Mayor-Rhymes/hng-backend-stage-2/README.md

 }
 ```

+Notice that instead of name, the request body contains `newName`.
+This is because the request query parameter already uses name and in order to prevent name collisions, the request body property had to be changed to `newName`.

 ###### DELETE REQUESTS

 - http://localhost:4000/api/id -> This endpoint is a DELETE request which deletes the person with the given id from the database as long as it exists.
 If it does not exist, it returns an error